jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

     * publicKeyAlgorithm -- a string representing the algorithm for the public key
     * publicKey -- a string representation of the public key
 * subjectKeyIdentifier -- a string, typically Base64-encoded, representing the unique identifier for the public key.
-* autnum -- an unsigned 32-bit integer representing the autonomous system number that the router emits secure route advertisements on behalf of ([@!RFC8209, section 3.1.3.5])
+* autnums -- an array of unsigned 32-bit integers, each representing the autonomous system number that the router emits secure route advertisements on behalf of ([@!RFC8209, section 3.1.3.5])
 * notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the certificate
 * notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]),